Cameron-Xie/Golang-API/README.md

 **With Docker**

 * Make sure you have installed all the packages (including tests), or you could run `make install` for this.
-* Run `make test` from app root directory. it will run all tests for you.
+* Run `make ci-test` from app root directory. it will run all tests for you.

+### Build final image

+* This project is using Multi-stage to build the final image, Run `make build` from app root directory.

+notice: in order to run the api in the final image, need to provide db connection config through env, please check `/cmd/todo/api.go`

 ### Contributing
 Feedback is welcome.